 - We comply with GSA’s Conflict of Interest Policy if we serve as Council members,

-GSA has adopted the Policy & Procedures for Handling Potential Ethical Violations to
+GSA has adopted the Complaint-Handling Policy - Code of Ethics to

 further its commitment to provide a professional, ethical culture across the geosciences.
 Please refer to